 When using the same pattern fill on multiple objects, it is recommended to create pattern presets or styles, to enable easy selection of the pattern fill.
 Pattern styles and presets are created and edited using the Pattern Selector view.

 It is also possible to setup a reference to an object filled with a pattern using the Pattern Style object role.
-In this case, multiple objects can share the same pattern style, without defining a preset or a style, and any changes to the reference object are immediately reflected on all pattern fills referencing the object.
+In this case, multiple objects can share the same pattern style, without defining a preset or a style, and any changes to the reference object are immediately reflected on all pattern fills using the object fill.

 The first step, in using tiling pattern fills, is to create a tiling pattern preset or style.
-There are multiple ways to do this, and in all cases an object (or a group of objects) is needed to be used as a pattern content.
+There are multiple ways to do this, and in all cases an object (or a group of objects) is required as a pattern content.

 To create a new pattern style or preset, use the following steps:

 - Create a group of objects that will be used as the pattern content.

 - Select the object and select the Create Pattern Preset command from the Styles - Create Styles menu to create a new pattern preset.